A-Series-of-Dice-Based-Events/ShatteredStar/Chapter4/README.md

 * **B2.
 Brewery (Trivial 14)**
   * Elite [Clockwork Assassin](https://2e.aonprd.com/Monsters.aspx?ID=1004)
-  * **Treasure:** A +2 Greater Striking Rapier and [Ablative Armor Plating](https://2e.aonprd.com/Equipment.aspx?ID=1102) can be salvaged from the assassin with a DC35 crafting check.
+  * **Treasure:** A +2 Greater Striking Rapier and Major [Ablative Armor Plating](https://2e.aonprd.com/Equipment.aspx?ID=1102) can be salvaged from the assassin with a DC35 crafting check.
 It the rapier has the broken condition on a success, but not on a critical success.
 On a critical failure the armor plating is lost.
   * If lured to **B1** the Clockwork Assassin treats every creature as hostile.
 The cultists are aware of its capabilities and will try to stay away from it so that it will attack the pathfinders instead.
 B1 and B2 together are a Moderate encounter.

 * **B4.
 Litany Room**